dylan-isaac/dotfiles/README.md

 This dotfiles repository is designed as a complete system with several key components:

 - **Configuration Management**: Core configurations for your shell, tools, and applications
-- **Profile System**: Environment-specific configurations you can switch between
+- **Profile System**: Simple installation profiles for different environments (personal, work, server)
 - **AI Tools Integration**: Setup for AI coding assistants and workflows
 - **Installation Automation**: Scripts to set up your environment consistently
 - **Documentation**: README files in each directory explaining its purpose